 It is important to be very careful when choosing an attorney to handle your case.
 Our lawyers have extensive experience in toxic tort litigation and chemical exposure cases, including asbestosis and mesothelioma cases.
 We know how to perform an immediate investigation to collect and preserve the necessary evidence for your case.
 Our attorneys are also familiar with the complex medical issues that are crucial to making a strong claim for compensation.
 Our lawyers will take every necessary step to identify all responsible parties and pursue every avenue of recovery on your behalf.

-Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, Louisiana, for a free consultation or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced personal injury, wrongful death, and chemical exposure lawyer.
+Contact Baggett, McCall, Burgess, Watson, Gaughan & Andrus LLC in Lake Charles, Louisiana.
+For a free consultation, call 337-478-8888 or 800-639-2524 now to speak directly with an experienced personal injury, wrongful death, and chemical exposure lawyer.
 Choose your lawyer carefully.